 The car underwent a three-year cosmetic restoration by Niederhof and is powered by its rebuilt, magnesium-cased, mechanically fuel-injected Type 911/83 engine, with matching-numbers rebuilt magnesium gearbox.

-A known car that belonged to a collector in Southern California then most recently changed hands in 2016 to its current owner.
+This car belonged to a collector in Southern California then most recently changed hands in 2016 to its current owner.
 The car has attended such events as Greystone Manor (2014), Palos Verdes (2014), and La Jolla (2015) Concours d’Elegance, where it was shown.
 It is also a PCA Class and Divisional winner, including Best in Class awards in 2014 and in 2015.

 The car is an attractive high end driver with high quality paint in excellent condition.
 With the exception of some small nicks on the lower front bumper, the paint shows virtually no flaws.
 The body is straight and solid with excellent fit and gaps.
 The trim is very good to excellent, with minor wear and only minor aging.
 The glass and lights are excellent.